6 watts Audio Amplifier Circuit with TDA2613

 6 Watts Audio Amplifier circuit with TDA2613 (Hi-Fi)

 The amplified audio output is applied to an 8 ohm speaker through an electrolytic capacitor C5.
-To improve the stability of the circuit at high frequencies, a resistor and capacitor connected in series is included (C4 and R1).
+To improve the stability of the circuit at high frequencies, a resistor and capacitor connected in series are included (C4 and R1).

 This audio amplifier IC has the ability to avoid the clicking noise that is heard many times in the speakers when turning the voltage source on and off.